bejayoharen/SJWidgets/README.md

 swing and the concepts outlined here, you probably won't need any further documentation.

-2. **Some code may not be actively tested.** Features that aren't actively used right now may not be tested, either, however, the code, in general, is highly functional.
+2. **Some code may not be actively tested.** Features that aren't actively used right now may not be tested, either.
+However, much of the code is actually highly functional.

 #How it Works#